magenable/rmagento/README.md

 * Rmagento2API-functions.R is a library of functions - wrappers over Magento 2 REST API

-* Rmagento2API-2020.R - example of use
+* Rmagento2API-2020.R - several examples of use